 Carl Honoré is an award-winning writer, broadcaster and TED speaker.
-As the global guru on the Slow Movement, he travels the world to teach individuals and organizations how to thrive in a fast world – by slowing down.
+As the voice of the Slow Movement, he travels the world to teach people how to thrive in a fast world – by slowing down.

 Whether running a small workshop or speaking to thousands from the stage, Carl is dynamic, inspiring, insightful and funny.
 His audiences range from C-suite executives, entrepreneurs and IT professionals to teachers, academics and medical practitioners.
 His clients range from Microsoft, Barclays and Reuters to Citibank, Accenture and Unilever to McKinsey, L’Oréal and Haagen Dazs.
 He also speaks to parents, teachers and pupils in schools around the world.

 Carl featured in a series for BBC Radio 4 called The Slow Coach in which he helped frazzled, over-scheduled Britons slow down.
 He presented a TV show (ABC 1) called Frantic Family Rescue where he did the same for families in Australia.
 He hosts a podcast called The Slow Revolution and his TED talk on the benefits of slowing down has been viewed 2.8 million times.

 Before spearheading the Slow Movement, Carl spent a decade working as a journalist.
 He covered Europe and South America for the Economist, Observer, Miami Herald, Houston Chronicle, Time, National Post and other publications.